torvalds/linux/Documentation/userspace-api/ioctl/ioctl-number.rst

 The second argument to _IO, _IOW, _IOR, or _IOWR is a sequence number
 to distinguish ioctls from each other.
 The third argument to _IOW, _IOR, or _IOWR is the type of the data going into the kernel or coming out of the kernel (e.g.  'int' or 'struct foo').
-NOTE!
-Do NOT use sizeof(arg) as the third argument as this results in your ioctl thinking it passes an argument of type size_t.
+ANALTE!
+Do ANALT use sizeof(arg) as the third argument as this results in your ioctl thinking it passes an argument of type size_t.